Residential tariffs

 Time of use tariffs explained

-This video explains how a time of use tariff works and how you could adjust your electricity usage to manage your electricity costs.
+This video explains how a TOU tariff works and how you could adjust your electricity usage to manage your electricity costs.

 Primary and secondary tariffs